dmkuchynski/MAVN.FrontEnd.CustomerWebsite/README.md

 ## Development server

 To run locally execute command `npm run serve-en`, the available commands are in package.json file inside scripts section.
 Navigate to `http://localhost:4200/en`.
 The app will automatically reload if you change any of the source files.
+Pay attention to file `nginx/env-config.json` which contains settings required for application including api url `CustomerApiUrl`.
+This file is downloading at the moment of application start.

 ## Code scaffolding